 While Soult achieved a great deal in restoring the fighting spirit of the French army defeated at Vitoria and forced to retreat headlong into France, he faced considerable difficulties.

-Napoleon was draining troops from the army in Spain to re-build his Grand Armée, leaving a shortage of officers and regiments understrength.
+Napoleon was draining troops from the army in Spain to re-build his Grande Armée, leaving a shortage of officers and regiments understrength.

 Used to quick campaigns in foreign countries, where they could subsist on the countryside, Soult’s troops were now on French soil and without a functioning supply system.
 The soldiers were compelled to loot their own countrymen.